djplaner/memex/share/blog/supporting-the-design-of-discipline-specific-learning-spaces.md

 img_base_url="https://djplaner.github.io/memex/share/blog/"
 ```

-It's widely accepted that the most important part of learning and teaching is **what the student does** @biggsWhatStudentDoes2012.
-The spaces, tools and tasks in and through which students "do stuff" (i.e. learning, or not) takes place are in some way designed by a teacher but are subsequently adapted by learners @goodyearDesignCoconfigurationHybrid2020.
-This post attempt to illustrate a limitation of how universities currently help support teachers design digital learning spaces, tools and tasks (from now on I'll use *learning activity* to capture all this). i.e. how current approaches fail to support the design, use and maintenance of contextually and discipline specific learning activities.
-The suggestion is that doing this may bring significant benefits.
+It's widely accepted that the most important part of learning and teaching is **what the student does** (Biggs, 2012).
+The spaces, tools and tasks in and through which students "do stuff" (i.e. learning, or not) are in some way designed by a teacher with subsequent learner adaptation (Goodyear, 2020).

 Designing learning spaces, tools and tasks is not easy.
 Especially when digital technologies are involved.
-Especially when the [low digital fluency of teachers](https://djon.es/blog/2014/09/12/you-want-digitally-fluent-faculty/) is seen as a (for some **the**) significant challenge @johnsonNMCHorizonReport2014.
+The [low digital fluency of teachers](https://djon.es/blog/2014/09/12/you-want-digitally-fluent-faculty/) is seen as a (for some **the**) significant challenge (Johnson et al, 2014).
 Hence the big focus on solutions such as requiring all teachers to have a formal teaching qualification.
 Formal "certification" programs such as the HEA.
 Or the focus on running workshops and producing online "how-to" support material.
-The focus on teacher knowledge, in many cases a deficit model of teacher knowledge, tends to ignore the distributed nature of the knowledge required.
-It doesn't just reside in the heads of the teachers but is distributed amongst the other agents (people, technologies, policies etc) in the institutional learning and teaching system @jonesTPACKSharedPractice2015a.
+The focus on teacher knowledge tends to ignore the distributed and contextual nature of the knowledge required.
+It doesn't just reside in the heads of the teachers but is distributed amongst the other agents (people, technologies, policies etc) in the institutional learning and teaching system (Jones et al, 2015).

 When knowledge is distributed, it is also situated and highly contextual.
-As such, know the details of any learning and teaching model or theory is of limited practical value. **pick up on Goodyear's post about the value of models and point to Stommel's post about the limitations of models** But more than this the knowledge of models still has to be translated into the design of learning activities within a specific learning and teaching context.
-The model's suggestions needs to be adapted and customised to the specifics of the learning activity, including the specific discipline, the specific set of digital technology, the specific set of institutional policies, the specific student cohort etc. This is the real wicked design problem of design for learning.
-Where **Jesse's discussion about difficult problems** occurs.
+As such, knowing the details of any learning and teaching model or theory [has value](https://petergoodyear.net/2020/07/29/working-with-the-universities-we-have-not-the-universities-we-wish-we-had/) still has to be translated into the design of learning activities within a specific learning and teaching context.
+The model's suggestions needs to be adapted and customised to the specifics of the learning activity, including the specific discipline, the specific digital technologies, the specific institutional policies, the specific student cohort etc. This is hard and I don't know of any institution that is helping meaningfully and sustainably make this problem easier in contextually and discipline specific ways.

 This post will

 1. Introduce a discipline specific learning activity.
-2. Describe - in all its flaws - the learner and teacher experiences of engaging with current common implementations of that learning activity.
+2. Describe the learner and teacher experiences of engaging with current common implementations of that learning activity.
-3. Illustrate some of the ways the learner and teacher experience is improved by the ability to better support discipline specific learning activities.
+3. Illustrate how the learner and teacher experience is changed by a more discipline specific approach.
 4. Explore some of the implications and next steps for this approach.

 ## Watching films - a discipline-specific activity